 This policy and procedures applies to all University personnel and covers all records, regardless of form, made or received in the transaction of University business.

-A "legal hold" is an order to cease destruction and preserve all records, regardless of form, related to the nature or subject of the legal hold.
+A legal hold or litigation hold is an order to cease destruction and preserve all records, regardless of form, related to the nature or subject of the hold.

-"Evidence" includes all records, whether in electronic or paper form, created, received, or maintained in the transaction of University business, whether conducted at home or work.
-Such evidence may include, but is not limited to, paper records and electronic records stored on servers, desktop or laptop hard drives, tapes, flash drives, memory sticks, or CD-ROMs.
+Evidence includes all records, whether in electronic or paper form, created, received, or maintained in the transaction of University business, whether conducted at home or work.
+Such evidence may include, but is not limited to, paper records and electronic records stored on servers, cell phones, tablets, desktop or laptop hard drives, tapes, flash drives, memory sticks, DVDs, or CD-ROMs.

-The authority to place a legal hold is vested in the Office of the University Counsel.
+The authority to place a legal hold is vested in the attorneys employed or managed by the Office of Institutional Integrity and General Counsel. (“OIIGC”).

-- The Office of the University Counsel will notify affected University personnel that a legal hold has been initiated.
+The Office of Institutional Integrity and General Counsel will notify affected University personnel that a legal hold has been initiated.
 The notice will inform affected personnel of their obligation to identify and preserve all evidence that may be relevant to the legal hold.

 - Preserve any new electronic information that is generated after receipt of the legal hold notice that is relevant to the subject of the notice.
 This should be done by creating separate mailboxes and files and segregating all future electronically stored information in these separate mailboxes and files.

-- The Office of the University Counsel will notify Information Technology Services of a legal hold and provide the following information including, but not limited to:
+The Office of Institutional Integrity and General Counsel will notify Information Technology Services of a legal hold and provide the following information including, but not limited to:

 - Official notification of the legal hold;